 I help photographers grow their business through automation, marketing, and mindset.
 Let’s go over the 3 common mistakes I see photographers do which are negatively impacting their cashflow.

-Watch the video below to see the 3 common reasons why you are hearing crickets after someone inquires with you and how can you increase the number of shoots booked.
+Watch the video below to see the 3 common reasons why you are hearing crickets after someone inquires with you and how can you increase your client conversion rate and therefore the number of shoots booked.

 Let’s start with a simple question.
 What do you actually do when somebody enquires with you?
 Do you attach your PDF price list and tell them your availability?
-I find this to be the most common mistake photographers make and the reason why they’re not booking clients in.
+I find this to be the most common mistake photographers make and the reason why they’re client conversion rates are low and they are not booking clients in.

 What should you do instead?
 Well, at the point when somebody contacts you for a shooting, they either saw your photos on Facebook/on your website, you received a recommendation from a past client or it’s simply word of mouth.
 My suggestion is, first of all, if it’s an email – pick up the phone and call them – this way you’ll be able to build a rapport with them from the very start.
 It’s also easier to clarify any possible doubts or overcome their objections right away.